overhide/overhide/docs/identity.md

 #### Subscriptions

+*overhide* isn't concerned with the exact mechanism for subscriptions and recurring subscriptions outside of what's made available with some *remuneration API* implementation.
+There is no *overhide* specific token.
+Implementations of the *renumeration API* abstract different blockchains for subscription purposes.

+At a minimum a cryptocurrency could be paid from a *user-address* to *broker-address* and a simple transaction timestamp check is all that can be done to set subscription expiration dates.
+The *remuneration API* abstracting said blockchain would make this information available to the *overhide* broker.
 The *user-address*--being a blockchain address--is used by the *overhide* broker to check a user's subscription and authorities: access levels to the broker system.
-An *overhide* broker can check the blockchain for a transaction from the *user-address* to the broker's *broker-address*.
 If the transaction shows sufficient fees paid sufficiently recently (timestamp check), the user is subscribed.

+More capable blockchain implementations could have more advanced smart contracts that make the funds available at a specific date (subscription renewal).
+Again, these mechanisms and complexities are hidden behind the specific *remuneration API*.

+Regardless of the technology behind a *remuneration API*, the API is there to tell the *overhide* broker if an *identity* is "active" and at what levels.

-A subscribed user has an "active" *identity*.
+A subscribed user is a user with an "active" *identity*.
 The "active" state of an *identity* is checked explicitly on authentication.
 An *overhide* broker tracks two expiration dates for each *identity*:

 1. the *active-until* date: date the *identity* subscription expires.
 1. the *available-until* date: date after which the *overhide* broker may delete all data owned by *identity*.